BideoWego/bideowego/_posts/2016-03-12-base-26-conversion.md

 As you saw above, we get the ones place first, tens place next, and etc. So we prepend the value to our result string to get the correct order.

 That's it!
-This approach is also fast.Indexing into an array is very fast, `O(1)`.In `toString26` we're dividing in our iteration so we're chunking large numbersdown by a big amount.Each time we iterate the new number we're dividing is the `quotient`from the last iteration.The time complexity comes out to be `O(log n)`.It's worth noting that the base of the `log` is `26` and makes thisfaster than a base of `2`.
+This approach is also fast.Indexing into an array is very fast, `O(1)`.
+In `toString26` we're dividing in our iteration so we're chunking large numbersdown by a big amount.
+Each time we iterate the new number we're dividing is the `quotient` from the last iteration.
+The time complexity comes out to be `O(log n)`.
+It's worth noting that the base of the `log` is `26` and makes this faster than a base of `2`.
 But it is a constant and therefore left out.